ginkgo/micropolis/README.txt

 RMB+drag rotates the camera along the z axis PGUP/PGDOWN controls target patch size for Bound&Split algorithm F3 toggles wireframe mode
+F9 dumps a trace file which can be visualized using tools/show_trace.sh

 You can configure the program by modifying the options.txt configuration file.
 The file is pretty well-documented.